 Your doctor can help you determine if laxatives are right for you.
 There are different kinds of laxatives.
 And they work in different ways.

 - Saline laxatives.
-Examples include Milk of Magnesia and Haley's M-O.
+Examples include Milk of Magnesia.

 - Polyethylene glycol.
 This is approved to treat occasional constipation for up to two weeks.
 An example of this is MiraLAX.

-Another possible treatment option is available to you.
+Another possible treatment option may be available to you.
 Find out more about this treatment.

 Get your helpful Appointment Kit to bring with you to your next appointment.